What is Mega Camerupt as a Raid Boss?

 What is Weather Boost?

-Weather Boost is a system where real-world weather conditions affect Pokémon battles.
-It changes:
+Weather Boost is a real-time system in Pokémon GO where in-game weather conditions affect battle performance.
+It can change:

 Best Weather for Mega Camerupt Raid